 We are just about to launch the health part of our reports.
 So far customers have mostly learned about the breeds only.
-Breed markers are a very important part of our report though and we’re the only company who does this.
-Even if a cat is not a purebred, if you find out it’s highly related to a certain breed it could help your veterinarian anticipate your cat’s future health needs.
+Breed markers are a very important part of our report though and we’re the only company that does this.
+Even if a cat is not purebred, if you find out it’s highly related to a certain breed it could help your veterinarian anticipate your cat’s future health needs.

 While at the topic of stories, one of our important goals is to build a wonderful, friendly and cat-loving community for all the members joining our growing Basepaws family.
 We strive to connect to all of our customer and their cats.
 We want to hear their stories, we want to engage with their cats and, ultimately, we want to connect them with each other.